cloudquery/codegen/jsonschema/docs/.snapshots/TestAWS.md

 ### <a name="EventBasedSync"></a>EventBasedSync

+  Event-based sync configuration.

 * `full_sync` (`boolean`) (nullable) (default: `true`)

+  Whether the full sync will be performed for the tables prior to engaging the event-based sync mode.

 * `account` ([`Account`](#Account))

+  Account spec to configure sync.

 * `kinesis_stream_arn` (`string`) (required) ([pattern](https://json-schema.org/draft/2020-12/json-schema-validation#section-6.3.3): `^arn(:[^:\n]*){5}([:/].*)?$`)

+  Amazon Kinesis stream ARN to subscribe to.

 * `start_time` (`string`) (nullable) ([format](https://json-schema.org/draft/2020-12/json-schema-validation#section-7): `date-time`) (default: `now`)

+  The timestamp of the data record from which to start reading.

 ### <a name="Strategy"></a>Strategy